geocommunity/blog_website/content/post/2022-07-07-problem-solving-session-ii/index.en.markdown

 <span style="color: red;">This is currently unsolved, so please get in touch if you have a solution</span>

-Catherine is having an issue with reprojecting between certain EPSG codes in terra.
+Catherine is having an issue with reprojecting between rasters with certain EPSG codes in terra.

 Project CRS is epsg:28355, but also has one raster in epsg:9001.
-So trying to convert the 9001 to 28355.
+So trying to convert the 9001 to 28355 and it is not working.

 Also found that when trying to make a reproducible example, got NAs for the reprojected raster - whether reprojecting from 9001 or 28355...